XavierRubiesCullell/ProjectQuora/README.md

 DistilBERT, ...) and different hyperparameter combinations that have been used.
 Finally, we will explore sentence embedding meaning.

-The dataset is taken from Quora competition at Kaggle: https://www.kaggle.com/c/quora-question-pairs
+The dataset is taken from Quora competition at Kaggle: <br>
+https://www.kaggle.com/c/quora-question-pairs

 >- [plots](https://github.com/XavierRubiesCullell/ProjectQuora/tree/master/plots): Folder that contains the plots generated in [class_visualization.ipynb](https://github.com/XavierRubiesCullell/ProjectQuora/blob/master/src/class_visualization.ipynb)